Who are going to be the most improved teams this college basketball season?

 3. Oklahoma was so young last year and still very young this year.
 However, they got top point guard recruit Trae Young.
 How do you see him impacting them?
 And how does Lon Kuger get a young team back in the tournament?

 Like Iowa Oklahoma was super young last year.
 Especially after losing point guard Jordan Woodard (ACL).
 Those freshmen are now sophomores and have plenty of experience under their belt.
 Kam McGusty and Kristian Doolittle both played really well in year one.
 The Sooners return six of their seven top scorers from last year.
 Junior Rashard Odomes and senior Khadeem Lattin also are back.
 Lon Kruger is one of the best coaches in the country so I definitely see the Sooners turning things around this year.
 Losing Jordan Woodard last year was huge and I think that’s why they struggled so much.
 They lacked leadership.
 This year I think they have it.
+Even though Kristian Doolittle is suspended for the first semester, it will hurt the Sooners, but they should have enough depth and talent to make up for the loss.

 4. Mississippi State simply just hasn’t been good in the last few years.
 How do they turn in around in the 2017-2018 season?
 Can they hang with the top teams in the SEC?